-The net sales increase in 2019 reflects a same-store sales increase of 3.9% compared to 2018.
-In 2019, our 15,209 same-stores accounted for sales of \$26.4 billion.
-The increase in same-store sales primarily reflects an increase in average transaction amount and customer traffic compared to 2018.
-The increase in average transaction amount was driven by higher average item retail prices.
-Same-store sales in 2019 increased in each of the consumables, seasonal and home products and apparel categories, compared to 2018.
-The 2019 net sales increase was positively affected by new stores, modestly offset by sales from closed stores.
+The net sales increase in 2020 reflects a same-store sales increase of 16.3% compared to 2019.
+In 2020, our 16,050 same-stores accounted for sales of \$31.9 billion.
+The increase in same-store sales reflects an increase in average transaction amount driven by a significant increase in items per transaction and, to a lesser degree, higher average item retail prices, which were offset in part by a decline in customer traffic.
+Same-store sales increased in each of the consumables, seasonal, home products and apparel categories, with the largest percentage increase in the home products category.
+The 2020 net sales increase was positively affected by new stores, modestly offset by sales from closed stores.